OpenDroneMap/ODM/README.md

 Support for Ubuntu 12.04 is currently BROKEN with the addition of OpenSfM and Ceres-Solver.
 We are working hard to get it working again in the future.

 ### Build OpenDroneMap
+Start with the following:

     git clone https://github.com/OpenDroneMap/OpenDroneMap.git

+Next, open the ~/.bashrc file on your machine and add the following 3 lines at the end.
+The file can be opened with ```gedit ~/.bashrc```.
+Be sure to replace the "/your/path/" with the correct path to the location where you cloned OpenDroneMap:

+    export PYTHONPATH=$PYTHONPATH:/your/path/OpenDroneMap/SuperBuild/install/lib/python2.7/dist-packages
+    export PYTHONPATH=$PYTHONPATH:/your/path/OpenDroneMap/SuperBuild/src/opensfm
+    export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/your/path/OpenDroneMap/SuperBuild/install/lib

+Now, enter the OpenDroneMap directory and compile all of the code by executing a single configuration script:

     cd OpenDroneMap
     bash configure.sh

 For Ubuntu 15.10 users, this will help you get running:

     sudo apt-get install python-xmltodict
     sudo ln -s /usr/lib/x86_64-linux-gnu/libproj.so.9 /usr/lib/libproj.so